siu-sing/blog/_posts/2020-07-03-project-1:-snake.md

 ---
 layout: post
-title: "Classic Snake with JavaScript"
+title: "Classic Snake with JavaScript, HTML and CSS"
 excerpt_separator:  <!--more-->
+categories:
+    - Projects
 ---

 The first project of SEI-23 involves us putting what we've learnt in the first 3 weeks of the course to use in a simple game.